muschellij2/neuroc/installing_devtools/index.md

 }
 ```

-The `ghit` package is the lightest-weight package I have seen which has a `install_github` funciton, but may have some limited functionality compared to `remotes` in the functionality of installing package with dependencies in other systems, such as BitBucket.
+The `ghit` package is the lightest-weight package I have seen which has a `install_github` function, but may have some limited functionality compared to `remotes` in the functionality of installing package with dependencies in other systems, such as BitBucket.

 In any subsequent tutorial, when you see `devtools::install_github`, just insert `remotes::install_github` and it should work just the same.